Assigning a task

-- Choose between a Smart Lesson, List, or Peer Review Task.
+- Choose between Lesson, List, or Peer Review Task.

 - Now you need to set your specific settings:

-- Who?
-Pick your classes or individual students.
+- Select Classes and students: Pick your classes or individual students.

-- What?
-Pick which content you would like your students to complete.
+- Select content: Pick which content you would like your students to complete.

-- Click Assign Task!
+- Click Assign!
 Your Task is now assigned to students, and they’ll be able to complete it from their student dashboard once it begins.

-- Click Assign to specific students to select individuals rather than an entire class.
+- Click Assign to specific students to choose individuals rather than an entire class.
 This allows you to differentiate assigned work.

 - If your chosen class isn’t visible, try using the Search Classes bar, or toggle to All Classes.
 Here you can access all classes that are set up for your school.

-Click What? to open the Content Picker and select your lesson(s).
+Click Add content to open the Content Picker and select your content.
 Once you have made your selection, click Confirm.